 The reduction of treatment side effects and potential toxicity of chemotherapeutic medications represents a primary therapeutic benefit of adjunctive use of nutritional supplements.
 Some nutrients such as CoEnzyme Q10 have been demonstrated in some studies to decrease the likelihood of heart damage during chemotherapy.
 Topically applied antioxidant-rich creams can also decrease skin irritation and burning during radiation therapy.
 Even supplementation with probiotics (friendly bacteria) has shown broad-spectrum benefit when included with conventional therapy.

 The process of engaging a cancer therapy can be intimidating and occasionally complicated by decision making uncertainly.
 Using a comprehensive “holistic” program to balance all aspects of maintaining cellular health and well being to the degree possible can contribute to facilitating enhanced outcomes while decreasing complications and improving longevity.

-We invite you to stop in The Supplement Store at The Guyer Institute of Molecular Medicine and have a complimentary consult with our registered pharmacist, Chris McMullen.
-Chris is a graduate of Butler University and focuses on holistic pharmacy.
+We invite you to stop in The Supplement Store at The Guyer Institute of Molecular Medicine.
 The Supplement Store carries a wide variety of supplements specially formulated by Dr. Dale Guyer that can help patients achieve optimum health and wellness while fighting cancer or other chronic conditions.